sadi-c/DevBops_CI-CD/README.md

 <br>

-`According to Jenkins, "If Jenkins will receive PUSH GitHub hook from repo defined in Git SCM section it will trigger Git SCM polling logic"
+`According to Jenkins, "If Jenkins will receive PUSH GitHub hook from repo defined in Git SCM section it will trigger Git SCM polling logic'

 <br>
  <img src= "Imgs/webhook.png">